Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 The aim of this project is to analyze IMDb movie ratings for films released over the past 100 years, from 1920 to 2023, using **Python** for data manipulation and **Tableau** for data visualization.
 The goal is to uncover trends, patterns, and insights from the data, providing a comprehensive understanding of how movie ratings have evolved over the century.
 Key area of focus of the analysis is on how movie ratings differ across genres during different release periods.

 The main insights concentrate on the following subjects:
-- **Distribution of Ratings**: visualized the distribution of ratings over 0.25 ranges of ratings.
+- **Distribution of Ratings**: Visualized movie rating distributions across 0.25-point intervals to identify key patterns
-- **Trends in Movie Ratings Over Time**: analyzed how the average movie rating has evolved over the past century.
-This provides insights into the changing tastes and standards of audiences over the movie release period.
+- **Trends in Movie Ratings Over Time**: Analyzed how average ratings have evolved over the past century, reflecting shifts in audience preferences and industry standards
-- **Genre Popularity Analysis**: Determined average rating for each genre, identifying which genres have gained or lost popularity over release periods.
-This can help understand shifts in genre preferences among audiences.
+- **Genre Popularity Analysis**:  Identified trends in genre popularity by analyzing average ratings over time, revealing shifts in audience preferences
-- **Correlation Between Genres and Ratings**: calculated the correlation of ratings for each genre compared to the overall rating average over time to understand how closely the ratings for each genre follow the overall trend.
+- **Correlation Between Genres and Ratings**: Measured the relationship between genre-specific ratings and the overall average rating, uncovering how closely each genre aligns with general audience trends over time
-- **Number of Movie Ratings**: ranked the most rated titles, illustrating how the increase in rating hover time is tied to the number of movies released over time and explained the impact of filtering the data to include only movies with a minimum number of ratings.
+- **Number of Movie Ratings**: Ranked the most rated movies and illustrated the growth in rating activity over time, linking it to the increase in movie releases and demonstrating the effect of filtering data by minimum rating counts
-- **Number of Movies on IMDb Broken Down by Genre**:
+- **Number of Movies on IMDb Broken Down by Genre**: Provided a breakdown of the number of movies available on IMDb by genre for a clearer view of representation

 ### Technologies Used
 - **Python**: Data manipulation with **pandas** and visualization with **matplotlib**